mongodb/specifications/source/auth/auth.rst

     # Unspecified which CNAME is used if > 1.
     host = one of the records in cnames

-  reversed = do a reverse DNS lookup for address if reversed:
+  if forwardAndReverse:
-    canonicalized = lowercase(reversed)
+    reversed = do a reverse DNS lookup for address canonicalized = lowercase(reversed)
   else:
     canonicalized = lowercase(host)